 When a laptop battery dies, you may need to replace it or replace the whole laptop.
-But are there any signs that would tell you that the laptop battery is on its way out before it dies on you suddenly?
+But are there any signs that would tell you it’s on its way out before it dies on you suddenly?

 Fortunately, the laptop battery gives several different signs that can help you realize that something is wrong and that you need to think of a replacement:

 - The battery doesn’t last long.
-Even after fully charging it, the battery lasts only a couple hours or even less before needing recharging.
-A good laptop battery should exceed 6 hours of use.
+Even after fully charging it, it lasts only a couple of hours or even less before needing recharging.
+A good one should exceed 6 hours of use.

-- Takes a long time to recharge.
-If it takes your laptop several hours to fully charge, the battery might be on its way out, and you need to replace it.
+- It takes a long time to recharge.
+If it takes several hours to charge your laptop, the battery might be finished, and you need to replace it.
 It should only take 3 to 4 hours tops to charge fully from around 15%.

 - The battery never gets fully charged, even after several hours.
-If you have a Windows laptop, you may click on the battery icon on the lower right part of the screen.
-If it says “Plugged in, Not charging”, even after a long time, it means that the battery should be replaced.
+If you have a Windows laptop, you may click on the screen’s battery icon on the lower right part.
+If it says “Plugged in, Not charging”, even after a long time, it means that it should be replaced.

 - The laptop turns off by itself out of nowhere.
-Your laptop powering off while you’re using it is a sign of trouble.
+Your laptop powering off while using it is a sign of trouble.
 There’s no reason for your computer to turn off without warning unless the battery is almost dead.
-Replace the battery as soon as you can.
+Replace it as soon as you can.

 What To Do if the Laptop Battery Is Dead